Last updated: 05 June 2023 & medically reviewed by Hailey Shafir

 Brain chemical imbalance

-When we engage with a behavior or activity we enjoy, the brain releases a chemical known as dopamine which interacts with the limbic reward system responsible for controlling pleasure and reward.
+When we engage in a behavior or activity we enjoy, the brain releases a chemical known as dopamine which interacts with the limbic reward system responsible for controlling pleasure and reward.
 Over time, excessive gaming can cause the brain to develop a tolerance as it gets used to regular dopamine hits from video games.
-Once a tolerance has formed, the person playing video games will develop a dependence on them to feel good or normal.
+Once tolerance has formed, the person playing video games will develop a dependence on them to feel good or normal.

 This dopamine imbalance can cause people to play solo or online games compulsively and the cycle can often not be broken without treatment or therapy.
 People who suffer from anxiety, depression, or other mental health problems may have existing brain chemical imbalances that make them more vulnerable to the mood-boosting effects of video games.
-Video games can also affect the limbic regions of the brain which help to r solve problems and perform other mental tasks, so it is possible that excessive video gaming could negatively impact cognitive functioning.
+Video games can also affect the limbic regions of the brain which help to solve problems and perform other mental tasks, so it is possible that excessive video gaming could negatively impact cognitive functioning.

 Emotional & social influences